Search and Book Flights to Japan

-Five Things First Time Travellers To Japan Should Know
+Five Things First-Time Travellers on Flights To Japan Should Know

 - Personal space is limited in public spaces.
 If you’re catching the train, especially during rush hour, expect things to be packed.
 If you do get shoved in the bustle, shrug it off and take the city’s quirks in your stride.